Everyone on the same page

 How To Enable SMS Relay and How Much Does it Cost?

 To enable SMS Relay on your organization, contact Crew Support and tell them you’d like SMS Relay.
-Subscribers to Crew Pro can also self-enable SMS Relay in the Crew Pro section of their Admin screen.
+Subscribers to Crew Pro and Crew Enterprise can also self-enable SMS Relay in the Crew Pro section of their Admin screen.

 Crew Calls allows your team to communicate securely and easily with voice calls—as well as with text messages—from within the app.
 There’s no need to share phone numbers, or use individual calling-plan minutes, making team communication safer and more convenient than ever before.